11 nCAC 06A .0809 APPROVAL OF COURSES

 (C) a course content outline with instruction hours assigned to the major topics; and

-(D) the schedule of dates, beginning and ending times and places the course will be offered, along with the names of instructors for each course session, submitted at least 30 days before any subsequent course offerings;
+(D) the schedule of dates, beginning and ending times, and places the course will be offered, along with the names of instructors for each course session, submitted at least 30 days before any subsequent course offerings.

-(6) A copy of the course completion certificate;
+(6) a copy of the course completion certificate;

-(7) A course rating form;
+(7) a course rating form;

-(8) A course bibliography; and
+(8) a course bibliography; and

-(9) An electronic copy of the course content and course examination for Internet courses.
+(9) an electronic copy of the course content and course examination for Internet courses.

-(f) A provider may request that its materials be kept confidential if they are of a proprietary nature.
+(g) A provider may request that its materials be kept confidential if they are of a proprietary nature.

-(h) A provider may request an exemption to the examination requirement in 11 NCAC 6A .0809(g) when filing a long-term care partnership continuing education course of eight hours.
+(i) A provider may request an exemption to the examination requirement in Paragraph (h) of this Rule when filing a long-term care partnership continuing education course of eight hours.

-(j) A provider shall submit course attendance records electronically within 15 business days after course completion.
+(k) A provider shall submit course attendance records electronically to the Commissioner or Administrator within 15 business days after course completion.

-(k) An error on the licensee's record that is caused by the provider in submitting the course attendance records shall be resolved by the provider within 15 days after the discovery of the error by the provider.
+(l) An error on the licensee's record that is caused by the provider in submitting the course attendance records shall be resolved by the provider within 15 days after the discovery of the error by the provider.

 History Note: Authority G.S.
-58-2-40; 58-33-130; 58-33-132;
+58-2-40; 58-33-130; 58-33-132; 58-33-133;

 Temporary Adoption Eff.
 June 22, 1990, for a period of 180 days to expire on December 19, 1990;